anvilproject/anvil-portal/content/ncpi/ncpi.md

 # NIH Cloud Platform Interoperability Effort
 ### Helping to create a federated genomic data ecosystem

- <hero small>The NIH Cloud Platform Interoperability Effort (NCPI) will establish and implement guidelines and technical standards to empower end-user analyses across participating platforms and facilitate the realization of a trans-NIH, federated  data ecosystem.
+ <hero>The NIH Cloud Platform Interoperability Effort (NCPI) will establish and implement guidelines and technical standards to empower end-user analyses across participating platforms and facilitate the realization of a trans-NIH, federated  data ecosystem.
  </hero>